Today's Articles

 *The Black Bottom community is celebrated on this date in 1827.
 This was a predominantly Black neighborhood in Detroit, Michigan, United States.

-Reverend C. L. Franklin, the father of singer Aretha Franklin, originally established his New Bethel Baptist Church on Hastings Street.
+Reverend C. L. Franklin, the father of singer Aretha Franklin, initially established his New Bethel Baptist Church on Hastings Street.
 Paradise Valley housed the Gotham Hotel, known, at the time, as the best hotel for African Americans in the world.
 Before the Gotham Hotel, Blacks lacked the opportunity to stay in quality hotels in cities.
 Black Bottom's business district thrived.

 It acted as a robust mini-city within Detroit and was filled with Black doctor's offices, hospitals, drug stores, and other services.
 Before World War I, chiefly European immigrants populated Hastings Street, which ran north-south through Black Bottom.
 Throughout the second half of the nineteenth century, these immigrants built the frame houses that black newcomers crowded into during the Great Migration and following World War II.
 This meant the homes were far from the pristine quality of the new constructions being erected for whites throughout Detroit's suburbs.

 The term has sometimes been used to apply to the entire neighborhood, including Paradise Valley, but the two neighborhoods were considered separate.
 Brush Street bounded both Black Bottom and Paradise Valley to the west and the Grand Trunk railroad tracks to the east.
-Bisected by Gratiot Avenue, the area known as Black Bottom reached south to the Detroit River.
+They were bisected by Gratiot Avenue, the area known as Black Bottom reached south to the Detroit River.
 To the north, Grand Boulevard was defined as Paradise Valley.

 New Poem Each Day